GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 - [ ] Male Sailors get the sailor_man animation: add new options with new IA_EE content (colored sailors)?
 - [ ] Male human Shadow Thieves get the shadow_thief animation: add arnfgt04, flyfgt02, flyfgt03 and repthf12?

 ##

+#### Distinctive Genies component

+- [ ] Djinnis: ddguard2 and ddguard3 class is GENIE_EFREETI.
+Should they be reverted into the efreeti array?
+- [ ] ee_tob content: why not use the EE EFREETI_NOBLE animation for some Efreetis?

+##